huisam/spring-observability/README.md

 ## Test

-There is an example file for http test file.
+There is an test simulation file for http API.
-It is located on the [http folder](http)
+It is located on the [http folder](http).
+If you test from using http file, you can easy to make the trace data on tempo.

 ```http request
 ### get order